sohjnthn/For-own-learning/README.md

 =

+Things to take note of before using the above Java/Python/JavaScript code:

+[1]

+Microsoft Bing search results would have an error once we navigate to the Search tab, as the manual check prevents automation, so please kindly comment out the related code.

+[2]

+Amino has shut down in December 2025, so its webpages cannot be viewed for both the related desktop web browser; and Microsoft Edge Canary code, so please kindly comment out the related code.

+=

 Updated interview introduction text:

 "Good morning, my name is Jiong Hao.
 I am a 5-year manual software tester; and 2-month hardware tester.